 Prepare for death and come with me.

-There is a pregnant pause as the teens contemplate the compelling verse.
+There is a pregnant pause as the teens contemplate the interesting verse.
 And then Johnny pulls on the rosin-coated rope.

-The kids run into and over Patsy, who was standing behind them, knocking her down.
-Several join her on the ground, tripping over her.
+The kids ran into and over Patsy, who was standing behind them, knocking her down.
+Several joins her on the ground, tripping over her.

 And then some of them begin to hesitate and try to stop the group, because surely the noise must be explainable; that is until Johnny pulls the rope again.
 The kids erupt a second time and run back toward the cars.